 Around 10 million people in the UK lack basic computer skills or access.
 A lack of digital skills contributes to poorer health outcomes, loneliness and social isolation and less access to employment and education opportunities.
 It can also mean paying more for essentials, increasing the likelihood of financial difficulties and further widening the social inequality gap.

 Fast and reliable internet isn’t a luxury anymore; it’s a necessity.
 The United Nations has already declared that access to the internet is a basic human right.

 "In our opinion, not enough is being done to reduce the UK’s digital divide.
-That’s we started the Internet for everyone Campaign.
+That’s we started the Internet for Everyone Campaign.
 Cost and long-term contracts should never be a barrier to being able to get online at home or anywhere else."
-Ian Clough, 6G Internet for everyone coordinator.
+Ian Clough, 6Gi Internet for Everyone coordinator.